mossti/winterproject_hexapod/README.md

 ![alt text](images/error_socket.png "Logo Title Text 1")

-It is due to the PS3 controller not desyncing over Bluetooth with the Pi.
+This is due to the PS3 controller not desyncing over Bluetooth with the Pi.
 Hold down the PS button on the controller and wait for ~10 seconds; there will be no verbose response in the terminal, but the controller will resync and work as expected.

 ---